SumiSastri/nodeJs-and-server-side-javascript/README.md

 ## Project goals

-This project focuses on server-side JavaScript with Node.js.
+This project focuses on server-side JavaScript with NodeJS.
 Certificates of completion from Linked-in Learning focusing on levelling-up server-side skills.
 It covers the fundamental concepts from Linked-in Learning tutorials.

 ## Certifications

-Folders are organised in sections based on following documentation, research from blogs and following some tutorials for specific areas that I found difficult to understand.
-It serves as a place I can go to for quick reference to code snippets.

 - [Certificates of courses completed](https://github.com/SumiSastri/node.js-and-server-side-javascript/tree/master/certifications)